remla25-team1/operation/docs/deployment.md

 ## 🔧 Notes on Cluster Resources

-- Each Deployment runs multiple replicas (default: 3) to ensure availability.
 - Services expose pods inside the cluster and allow load balancing.
 - Ingress exposes services externally with domain-based routing.
 - ConfigMaps and Secrets manage configuration and sensitive data.